furkanartar/ClassMetotDemo/README.md

 # ClassMetotDemo
-Test program about class and method.
 My new Homework.
+About Class and Metot.